 Oral argument should emphasize and clarify the written arguments in the motion for appeal.
 The party should assume that all members of the Commission have read the motion before oral argument and the party should be prepared to respond to questions.
 A party should not refer to or comment on matters not involved in or pertaining to what is in the record.

 III.
 GENERAL POLICIES OF THE COMMISSION

-It is the policy of the Commission to:
+It is the policy of the Commission, acting as a one body and by action of the Commission, to: